jasongrimes/hello-docker/README.md

 docker compose up
 ```

-Then load the web app at http://localhost:3000.
+Load the web app at http://localhost:3000.

 Edit `web/src/App.js` to see live changes.